 Welcome to Year 3!

-The inspiring staff in Year 3 are Mrs Evans, Mrs Golby, Mrs Cameron, Mrs Davis and Mrs Payne.
+The inspiring staff in Year 3 are Mrs Evans, Mrs Golby, Mrs Cameron, Mrs Davis, Mrs Payne and Miss Spencer.

 We have thoroughly enjoyed our amazing Isles of Wonder topic.
 It was so interesting to learn more about the country we live in and its geographical features.
 When we focused in on our local area of Evesham, we discovered it has a wealth of history and loved retelling some local stories such as the story of Eof and Lady Godiva.
 On the way back from our Harvest Festival, we were fortunate enough to be invited to look at the well in the garden of the house once owned by King Canute, which according to legend, Lady Godiva frequented.